 Hormones during puberty influence the growth of the ductal system.
 As estrogen is released from the ovaries during puberty, breasts grow in size, and secretory glands form on milk ducts as the ductal system matures.
 The areola darkens, and the nipple may be more erect as the tissue stretches.

 Bumps around the nipple on the areola called Montgomery glands may become more pronounced.

 More veins on your chest become visible as your breasts prepare for milk production.

 If you do not experience changes to your breasts during pregnancy, consider a prenatal consultation with an International Board Certified Lactation Consultant (IBCLC) to assess other risk factors associated with low milk supply.

 For some people, it is normal to experience fewer changes to their breasts, and it doesn’t impact their ability to make milk for their baby.

-As early as 12-16 weeks pregnant, you begin to produce colostrum.
+You begin to produce colostrum as early as 12-16 weeks pregnant.
 When your baby is born, they will survive on this highly concentrated, nutrient-rich food for the first few days of life.
-Colostrum has laxative properties helping your baby to pass meconium.
+Colostrum has laxative properties that help your baby pass meconium.
 Meconium is thick and sticky.
 It is what is left in your baby’s intestines from them swallowing amniotic fluid in utero.
 The water parts of amniotic fluid are absorbed, and the rest is left lining the intestines.